mrbraimoh/mrbraimoh/README.md

 - 👋 Hi, I’m @mrbraimoh
-- 👀 I’m interested in Software testing, software development and cloud development
+- 👀 I’m interested in Software engineering, software testing, software development and cloud development
-- 🌱 I’m currently learning R programming
+- 🌱 I’m currently learning R programming and react natice
 - 💞️ I’m looking to collaborate on projects moving the workd forward
 - 📫 How to reach me on twitter @brymo_p